techsoft3d/hc-caas-server-deployment/README.md

 ...
 ```

-If you are using the AMI, you will notice that mongodb is already preconfigured with an administrator user so access to mongoDB is already somewhat secure.
-This means that for testing purposes you can use one of the CaaS instances as your database instance as well.
-In that case, all you have to do is open the mongoDB port (27017) in the security group of your instance to make the database accessible from the other instances.
-However, this is not recommended for production environments.
-At the very least you should change the password for the admin user.

 If you are running mongoDB on a separate machine, there is no point in running the  the built-in mongoDB instance.
 To disable it, you can set the nomongo environment variable on the instance (in docker: -e nomongo=true when starting the container) or just delete the lines that start mongoDB from the startAll.sh script.